CliffordAnderson/XQuery4Humanists/session-two.md

 ##Session Two

 Today, we are going to tackle some textual analysis with XQuery.
 When you are working with real world data like documents encoded according to the [TEI](http://www.tei-c.org/index.xml), your query expressions will frequently become more complicated.
-Today, we'll try to consolidate what we've learned and use our new-found knowledge of XQuery to explore
+Today, we'll try to consolidate what we've learned and use our new-found knowledge of XQuery to explore literary documents.

 ###Word Frequencies in XQuery